 The E Movement consists of schools, administrators, teachers, third party environmental educators, students, and parents.
-The E Movement is managed by Boulder County’s Office of Sustainability, Climate Action & Resilience and Thorne Nature Experience.
+The E Movement is funded by Boulder County’s Office of Sustainability, Climate Action & Resilience and Thorne Nature Experience.

 Schools, teachers, and third party environmental educators (program providers) join the E Movement by making a commitment to use the E Guidelines to create consistency in the environmental education provided both in and out of the classroom.
 In exchange, the E Movement provides teaching resources, learning and connection opportunities, recognition, and evaluation.

 The E Movement was created by the former Boulder County EE Collaborative (BCEE), a working group represented by environmental education (EE) providers who serve youth in Boulder County schools.
 BCEE’s primary goal was to: